The Cosmic Linear Anisotropy Solving System (CLASS) IV: Efficient implementation of non-cold relics: Massive neutrino perturbations

 where $f_0(q)$ is the phase space distribution and $g(q)$ is some function of $q$.
 We will assume that $g(q)$ is reasonably well described by a polynomial in $q$, which we checked explicitly for the functions in Eq.~\eqref{eq:perturbations}.
 Under this assumption, we can determine the accuracy of any quadrature rule on $\mathcal{I}$ by performing the integral

 where $t(q)$ is a test function.
 Given a set of different quadrature rules for performing the integral $\mathcal{I}$, the idea is to choose the rule which can compute $\mathcal{J}$ to the required accuracy {\tt tol\_ncdm} using the fewest possible points.
+The details of our quadrature methods can be found in Sec.~\ref{sampling} of the appendix.